Taringa!: Posts

 One of Taringa!'s most important aspects is the posts.
 The users create the content themselves and receive feedback from the community (except new users, being experts or not) in the form of comments, points, recommendations, and favorites.
 Top-rated content gets featured on a special section of the site called Tops.
 Posts can be about many different subjects.
 They can be created with text, images, gifs, videos, and/or links.
 Within the post section of the website there are a variety of categories, including art, travel, news, computers and technology, etc.

-Home Page
+Home page

-Historically, Taringa's homepage had a main section of posts which were organized in chronological order, according to the most recent posts, as well secondary sections with Top Posts (the most voted by the community by week, month or year) and Post Highlights (selected using a number of different variables such as visits, comments, favorites, etc.).
+Historically, Taringa's home page had a main section of posts which were organized in chronological order, according to the most recent posts, as well secondary sections with top posts (the most voted by the community by week, month or year) and post highlights (selected using a number of different variables such as visits, comments, favorites, etc.).

 In June 2014, Taringa! updated its homepage, making not only aesthetic changes but also by developing a new algorithm in order to highlight the best contributions made by the community.
 By the use of geo-tracking, each country can have its own personalized homepage, according to the most relevant local issues going on at the time.

 Currently, posts created by users can be seen on the homepage and are ordered in three main sections: biggest highlights, emerging, or the most recent: